Hi, I’m Debbie

 Local History Videos

 I learnt how to set up a WordPress site, which is no easy feat, by watching and copying YouTube videos.

 Then as time allows with work and family life, I’ve been creating pages to discover and promote videos from archives, vintage film collectors, and people uploading home movies to YouTube.

 It’s all been a process of experimentation, so you’ll find some pages better set out than others.

 At the heart of this site is a genuine desire to get more people to discover their local history through old films.

 If anyone spots any errors on a page, can suggest useful resources to link to or thinks their own video should be included, please do get in touch.

-Thanks for visiting and I hope you find your favourite piece of old film via this site,
+Thanks for visiting this site, and I do hope you find your favourite piece of old film to brighten your day,